Iluxmas/Algorythms/README.md

-I started learning different algorythms and decided to collect each here.
+I started learning different algorythms and decided to collect some of them here.